theodi/R-projects/csv-stats/the_status_of_csvs_on_data.gov.uk.md

-## Data
+## Metadata

 In January 2014 we created a file that contains all CSVs published on [data.gov.uk](http://data.gov.uk).
-It's a simple file that mainly lists all the URLs on data.gov.uk that are classified as data in a CSV format.
+[STUART TO ADD A SENTENCE ON HOW] The result is a simple file that mainly lists all the URLs on data.gov.uk that are classified as data in a CSV format.

 <table class="table offers table-horizontally-condensed">